daksh1053/SIH/README.md

 ## AI Framework Overview

-Our framework utilizes a hybrid deep learning approach, combining:
+Our framework utilizes a hybrid deep learning and machine learning approach, combining:

-- Recurrent Neural Networks (RNNs) for processing temporal biomarker data
+- A RandomForestClassifier Algorithm imeplementing binary classification for the model to output how likely it is that the athlete has undergone doping.
 - Feedforward Neural Networks for handling static athlete features
 - Advanced regularization techniques to prevent overfitting
 - Custom loss functions to address class imbalance